 In all honesty, I really don't feel the need or calling to go traipsing all over the world.
 I'm really just looking for someone fun to spend my free time with.
 Is that so bad?

 Books...
 I always have a book going (Thanks, Mom!).
 Mostly biographies and non-fiction.
 I love reading about history, especially early American.
 I buy more books than I can read.
-I just finished a book about how the JFK administration might have played out had he not been assassinated and decided I needed something lighter next, so I picked up Cary Elwes' account of the making of The Princess Bride movie and now I'm skimming an old book I found on the history of San Mateo County.
-I'm also halfway through Stephen King's End of Watch on my tablet and the new Tom Petty biography is on my nightstand.
+I just finished a book about how the JFK administration might have played out had he not been assassinated and decided I needed something lighter next, so I picked up Cary Elwes' account of the making of The Princess Bride movie and now I'm involved in an old book I found on life in San Francisco in 1849.
+I'm also halfway through an exciting Steve Berry book on my tablet and the Tom Petty biography is on my nightstand.
 Yeah, I'm all over the place.
 On top of that I subscribe to way too many magazines and am a lifelong newspaper subscriber.
 Yup, I still get the Chronicle delivered every day -- the actual paper newspaper.

 Movies...
 The original Star Wars movies, Godfathers I & II, most of the John Hughes movies, Shawshank, Almost Famous, 40 year-old Virgin, Kill Bill, Apollo 13, The Natural, Major League, No Country For Old Men, Fools Rush In, A Bronx Tale, so many others.
 I have a warm spot in my heart for old silent films.
 There's a cool little silent movie theater in Fremont I'd love to take you to.

 Shows...
 I love documentaries and news specials, Deadliest Catch, Big Bang Theory, Childrens Hospital (funniest 15 minutes on TV), Blue Bloods, Louie (best half hour on TV), Survivor and anything about Hoarding (it makes me want to clean out a drawer immediately).
 I still miss West Wing, ER and NYPD Blue.
-New faves include Ray Donovan, You're the Worst and Designated Survivor.
-I really like the show Episodes on Showtime -- it's the most accurate depiction I've ever seen of how TV really works behind the scenes.
+New faves include Ray Donovan, You're the Worst, This is Us and Designated Survivor.
+I really liked the show Episodes on Showtime -- it's the most accurate depiction I've ever seen of how TV really works behind the scenes.